k-tamura/openam1200-japanese-properties/README.md

 How to build
 ------
-You need SVN client version 1.6.x to checkout code anonymously.
-You need Maven 3.0.x for building.
+You need SVN client version 1.6.x to checkout code anonymously and Maven 3.0.x for building.

 1. Click the "Download ZIP" button to download openam1200-japanese-properties-master.zip.
 2. Execute the commands: